While few people are affected by crime, there are precautionary issues to be aware of in Qatar, especially in terms of travel safety.

-While political opposition is limited, given reports of unfair treatment, poor working conditions and low wages of unskilled migrant workers, there have been protests surrounding these issues.
-Overall, public demonstrations are rare and, when they do take place, are generally peaceful and undisruptive.
-Still, it’s important to follow local news and steer clear of large demonstrations where possible.
+While political opposition is limited, reports of unfair treatment, poor working conditions and low wages of unskilled migrant workers, have given rise to more and more protests surrounding these issues.
+It’s important to follow local news and steer clear of large demonstrations where possible.

 Road safety in Qatar